 The IRRS photographic archive on Flickr contains historical photos of Irish locomotives, trains, stations, coaches and wagons, and is accessible to individual IRRS members only.
 Membership can be obtained via the Membership Page.

-Please send a message via FlickrMail stating your name and IRRS membership number to obtain access.
-Members can also access collections below via Flickr
+Please send a message via FlickrMail stating your name and IRRS membership number to obtain access (see instructions).
+Members can also access collections below via Flickr.

 British photographer Anthony E Bennett made five trips to Ireland during the years 1955-1967, with his most extensive travels on the Irish railway system been conducted in the years up to 1958, prior to mass line closures taking place.
 Highlights from this collection include: